 Even though Google reCAPTCHA seems to be a terrific solution at first glance, the use of the tool is critical in the eyes of data protectionists.
 This is because Google reCAPTCHA is a Google service.
 As you probably know, Google is a company based in the USA.

-Data transfer to the USA is problematic.
+Data transfer to the USA was problematic in the past.
 This is because the Land of Opportunity has been considered an insecure third country with an inadequate level of data protection since the Privacy Shield – a data protection agreement between the USA and the EU – was overturned.
+Since the 10th of July 2023 there is a new adequacy decision with the USA based on the Transatlantic Data Privacy Framework.

-In conclusion, you usually have to get opt-in consent to transfer data to the US.
+In conclusion, you usually have to get opt-in consent to transfer data to other companies.
 The easiest way to do this – and without any programming knowledge – is to use a consent management tool like Real Cookie Banner.
 We’ll show you exactly how to do it in the rest of this article.

 In addition, reCAPTCHA sets cookies that are used to identify the user within the data known to Google about the user and to classify the maliciousness of the user.
 This collected data can be linked to data from users who have logged into their Google accounts on google.com or a localized version of Google.

-Requirements for DSGVO-compliant integration of CleverReach in WordPress
+Requirements for GDPR-compliant integration of CleverReach in WordPress

 ✅ Double opt-in consent